 - Channel 5

-Many TV companies outsource the production side of the programme making, for example Channel 4, Channel 5, Sky and Virgin Media Television currently outsource the majority of their production operations.
+Many TV companies, for example Channel 4, Channel 5, Sky and Virgin Media Television, outsource the majority of their production operations.

-There are hundreds of independent production companies in the UK, and some of the main ones include:
+There are also hundreds of independent production companies in the UK.
+These include:

 - Hat Trick Productions

 - RDF Television.

 Smaller independent television, film and video companies offer additional opportunities and sometimes advertise on their websites.